-The Internet addresses of the Debian repositories are stored in the /etc/apt/sources.list and the files of the type /etc/apt/sources.list.d/xxx.list.
+The Internet addresses of the Debian repositories are stored in the /etc/apt/sources.list file, as well as the files of the type /etc/apt/sources.list.d/xxx.list.

 To edit and modify your sources.list file, you can use the apt edit-sources command.